-- 130 (1) An individual or organization that contravenes Section 38, 39 or 40 or subsection 49(1) is guilty of an offence and liable on summary conviction - (a) for a first offence, to a fine of not more than \$5,000; and - (b) for a second or subsequent offence, to a fine of not more than \$10,000. - (2) Where a corporation contravenes this Act, a director or an officer of the corporation who authorized, permitted or acquiesced in the contravention is also guilty of an offence and liable on summary conviction to the penalties set out in subsection (1), whether or not the corporation has been prosecuted or convicted. - (3) Where an offence under this Act is committed or continued on more than one day, the person who committed the offence is liable to be convicted for a separate offence for each day on which the offence is committed or continued. - (4) Unless the court directs otherwise, fines payable under this Section as a result of a prosecution by or on behalf of the Board are payable to Her Majesty in right of the Province. - (5) For greater certainty, any information to be laid pursuant to this Act may be laid or made by the Chief Executive Officer or other individual designated by the Board. - (6) In a prosecution of an offence contrary to this Act, the onus to prove that an individual accused of an offence has the right to practise chartered professional accounting, or that an individual comes within any of the exemptions provided by this Act, is on the individual accused. - (7) For the purpose of this Act, proof of the performance of one act in the practice of chartered professional accounting is sufficient to establish that an individual has engaged in the practice of chartered accounting. - 131 (1) In the event of a threatened or continuing contravention of this Act, CPA Nova Scotia may apply to a judge for an injunction to restrain the person from continuing or committing the contravention and the judge, where the judge considers it to be just, may grant such an injunction. - (2) A judge may, on an application, grant an interim injunction pending the hearing of an application for an injunction pursuant to subsection (1) if the judge is satisfied that there is reason to believe that a person is likely to commit or is continuing to commit a contravention of this Act.
+- 130 (1) An individual or organization that contravenes Section 38, 39, 39A, 40, 40A or 44 is guilty of an offence and liable on summary conviction - (a) for a first offence, to a fine of not more than \$5,000; and - (b) for a second or subsequent offence, to a fine of not more than \$10,000, or, in the case of an individual, to imprisonment for a term of not more than six months, or to both.

+- (2) Where a corporation contravenes this Act, a director or an officer of the corporation who authorized, permitted or acquiesced in the contravention is also guilty of an offence and liable on summary conviction to the penalties set out in subsection (1), whether or not the corporation has been prosecuted or convicted. - (3) Where an offence under this Act is committed or continued on more than one day, the person who committed the offence is liable to be convicted for a separate offence for each day on which the offence is committed or continued.

+- (4) Unless the court directs otherwise, fines payable under this Section as a result of a prosecution by or on behalf of the Board are payable to His Majesty in right of the Province. - (5) For greater certainty, any information to be laid pursuant to this Act may be laid or made by the Chief Executive Officer or other individual designated by the Board. - (6) In a prosecution of an offence contrary to this Act, the onus to prove that an individual accused of an offence has the right to practise chartered professional accounting, or that an individual comes within any of the exemptions provided by this Act, is on the individual accused. - (7) For the purpose of this Act, proof of the performance of one act in the practice of chartered professional accounting is sufficient to establish that an individual has engaged in the practice of chartered accounting.
+2015, c.
+30, s.
+130; 2019, c.
+4, s.
+11; 2024, c.
+3, s.
+8.